TracerBench/tracerbench/README.md

 ## How does TracerBench compare to [Lighthouse](https://github.com/GoogleChrome/lighthouse)?
-TracerBench focuses on getting a low-variance performance report across many samples, where Lighthouse provides a high-variance report based on a single sample.
-Lighthouse enables many "disabled-by-default" tracing categories while TracerBench can be instrumented without any "disabled-by-default" and with minimal impact on your application; as such TracerBench instrumentation can be "check-in" and left in your application without worry of negative performance impacts.
+When comparing TracerBench to the most popular tool Chrome Developer Tools Lighthouse.
+The primary difference is TracerBench is focused on getting a low variance for a metric across many samples versus getting a hard to replicate “Lighthouse performance report”.
+Lighthouse is essentially a black-box, with developers unable to customize performance parameters in-depth and lacking proper statistical rigor.
+TracerBench on the other hand, can be highly instrumented, provides statistical rigor and adequate sampling of data.
+Additionally, TracerBench instrumentation has minimal impact on the overhead of the application; as such TracerBench instrumentation can be "check-in" and left in your application without worry of negative performance impacts.

 # User-Stories